 Jerome, AZ: History of a Mining Town

-Jerome was one of many copper mining towns in Arizona, founded around the turn of the 19th century.
+One of many old copper mining towns in Arizona, Jerome was founded around the turn of the 19th century.
 Two companies were literally tearing down the mountains to get at the riches beneath it, and a swarm of immigrants from all over Europe, Asia, and Mexico descended upon it, hoping to reap their fortune.

 Just up the road from Jerome, the Haynes mining camp came upon something much more valuable than copper – gold!
 This set off an even bigger mining frenzy, but one that didn’t last long, as the deposit was quickly depleted.